seahorce-scidac/REMORA/paper/paper.md

 # Summary

-The Regional Model of the Ocean Refined Adaptively (REMORA) is a new implimentation of an existing community standard ocean model, the Regional Ocean Modeling System
+The Regional Model of the Ocean Refined Adaptively (REMORA) is a new implementation of an existing community standard ocean model, the Regional Ocean Modeling System
 (ROMS, [@shchepetkin.mcwilliams:05], [@haidvogel.ea:08]) that simulates esutuarine and oceanic